-In 1990, a study was conducted comparing babies who were exposed to marijuana with those who had no contact with the drug.
-It was noted that, by one-year-old, those exposed to marijuana via breastmilk had fallen behind on their motor skill milestones.
-While the scientists who ran the study noted that additional research was needed before they could draw any hard conclusions, it is certainly a red flag.16Marijuana and Infant Development
+In 1990, a study was conducted comparing babies exposed to marijuana with those who had no contact with the drug.
+It was noted that, by one year old, those exposed to marijuana via breastmilk had fallen behind on their motor skill milestones.
+While the scientists who ran the study noted that additional research was necessary before they could draw any hard conclusions, it is certainly a red flag.16Marijuana and Infant Development

 Laws regarding marijuana are a tangled web, with no two places seeming to agree.
 In America, for example, marijuana is legal (to varying degrees) in 49 states, but remains federally illegal.17Federal Marijuana Law

-The stakes become much higher when you are a mother smoking marijuana.
-The stigma attached is not going away, and the medical and scientific communities tend to take a ‘better safe than sorry’ approach, which is understandable considering what the research, even as it is in its infancy, is showing.
+The stakes become far higher for a mother smoking marijuana.
+The stigma attached is still prevalent, and both the medical and scientific communities tend to take a better-safe-than-sorry approach, which is understandable considering what research, even in its infancy, is showing.

-Local child service agencies may become involved if they hear of a baby who has tested positive for marijuana.
-In these cases, you might not be protected by your local laws and may be subject to child endangerment charges or even abuse allegations.18Women Who Breastfeed Are Shamed for Smoking Weed.
+Local child-service agencies may become involved if they hear of a baby who has tested positive for marijuana.
+In these cases, you might not be protected by your local laws and, worse still, may be subject to child endangerment charges or even abuse allegations.18Women Who Breastfeed Are Shamed for Smoking Weed.
 Is There a Good Reason?